privacyidea/privacyidea/doc/configuration/tokenconfig/sms.rst

 ~~~~~~~~~~

 In the first step the user will enter his OTP PIN and the sending of the SMS is
 triggered.
-The user is denied the access.
+The user is denied access.

 Second step
 ~~~~~~~~~~~

-In the second step the user authenticates with the OTP PIN and the OTP value he received via SMS.
+In the second step, the user authenticates with the OTP PIN and the OTP value he received via SMS.
 The user is granted access.

 .. index:: transaction_id

-Alternatively the user can authenticate with the *transaction_id* that was sent to him in the response during the first step and only the OTP value.
+Alternatively, the user can authenticate with the *transaction_id* that was sent to him in the response during the first step and only the OTP value.
 The *transaction_id* assures that the user already presented the first factor (OTP PIN) successfully.

 .. index:: Sipgate, Clickatel

-A python SMS provider module defines how the SMS is sent.
+A Python SMS provider module defines how the SMS is sent.
 This can be done using an HTTP SMS Gateway.
 Most services like Clickatel or sendsms.de provide such a simple HTTP gateway.
 Another possibility is to send SMS via sipgate, which provides an XMLRPC API.